 Option E: Buy a rebuilt transmission

-Assuming you buy the rebuilt unit, then they probably ship the unit to your shop from their rebuilding facility, which might be hundreds or thousands of miles away.
+Assuming you buy the rebuilt unit from someone whose reputation is less than stellar, they will probably ship the unit to your shop from their rebuilding facility, which might be hundreds or thousands of miles away.
 Odds are they won’t install the transmission in your car for you.
 Your mechanic does that.
 After installing it, if it doesn’t work, then what?
 Does the mechanic blame the rebuilder and vice versa with you in the middle, not knowing whom to believe?

 Option F: Buy a transmission from a help-yourself junkyard